BRACKETS ( ) [ ]

 - Square brackets are used to encase editorial comment:

-- They are sometimes used to set off an ellipsis to indicate a large amount of material has been left out of a quote: “Once upon a time [ ... ] and they all lived happily ever after!”
+- They are sometimes used to set off an ellipsis to indicate that a large amount of material has been left out of a quote: “Once upon a time [ ... ] and they all lived happily ever after!”